 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: LOW

-World Press Freedom Rank: USA 45/180 (2020)
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

-The Highwire does not openly disclose ownership, however, it is presumed to be owned by Del Bigtree and funded through the Informed Consent Action Network via donations.
+The Highwire does not openly disclose ownership.
+However, it is presumed to be owned by Del Bigtree and funded through the Informed Consent Action Network via donations.

 Analysis / Bias

 In review, the primary purpose of this website is to promote anti-vaccination propaganda and health misinformation.
-Besides Bigtree, the website also publishes articles by Jefferey Jaxen whose writing has been featured in discredited sources such as RT, Natural News, InfoWars, Collective-Evolution, Waking Times, Om Times, and countless others.”
+Besides Bigtree, the website also publishes articles by Jefferey Jaxen, whose writing has been featured in discredited sources such as RT, Natural News, InfoWars, Collective-Evolution, Waking Times, Om Times, and countless others.”

 Failed Fact Checks